xiix0/scam/README.md

-Conscience doth make cowards of us all.
+Clothes make the man.
+Naked people have little or no influence on society.
-		-- Shakespeare
+		-- Mark Twain